adipirro/artillery-docs/source/testing_websockets.rst

 Inline variables, variables from CSV files can be used just like in an `HTTP scenario <testing_http.html>`_.

-The WebSocket engine does not support parsing and reusing responses yet.
+.. warning:: The WebSocket engine does not support parsing/reusing responses or looping yet.